 Nursing is rewarding work, but the stakes are high.
 The role is demanding, the hours are unpredictable, and the work can take a toll on your mind and body.
 Burnout is a real phenomenon that unfortunately drives some people away from the profession.

-Burnout happens when stress becomes chronic and unregulated.
+So what exactly is burnout?
+Burnout occurs when someone continually sacrifices themselves for others and experiences exhaustion, listlessness, and inability to cope due to prolonged stress of tasks, work, environments and more that trigger this chronic situation.
 Nurses and other healthcare professionals often experience burnout due to the nature of their work.

 When stress signals are activated over an extended period, significant effects on the body take place.
 This is one reason why enduring long-term anxiety “increases the risk of developing chronic physical conditions,” according to Medical News Today.

 The physical effects of headache, muscle tension, fatigue and sleeplessness, in combination with emotional lability, can be indicators we are carrying too much of a burden.
 It's time to focus on self-care.

 Self-Care for Nurses: Maintain Your Physical Health

 Getting enough sleep, keeping a nourishing diet and taking mental health breaks when needed can transform an exhausting and overwhelming day into a tolerable one.

 - Keep up to date with routine physicals and recommended health screenings